bojan88/highlander-react-hoc/README.md

 # Highlander React HOC

+There can be only one (component in DOM)!

+---

 Higher order component that allows only one component of the same type to be rendered.

 ## Use cases